-For the same period, the Florida College System reports the average cost for two semesters is \$3,090 for residents enrolled in non-baccalaureate degree programs and \$11,455 for non-residents.
-For students enrolled in the baccalaureate degree programs, the cost for two semesters is \$3,541 for residents and \$15,741 for non-residents.3
+For 2013-14, the Florida College System reports the average cost for two semesters is \$3,124 for residents enrolled in non-baccalaureate degree programs and \$11,531 for non-residents.
+For students enrolled in the baccalaureate degree programs, the cost for two semesters is \$3,585 for residents and \$15,400 for non-residents.
+Thus, student veterans could expect savings in the amount of \$8,407 in non-baccalaureate degree programs and \$11,815 in baccalaureate degree programs for the 2013-14 academic year.

-The Florida College System reported that there were 1,808 veteran students who were classified as non-residents in 2010-11.
+The Florida College System reported that there were 449 veteran students who were classified as non-residents in 2012-13.